andersonarc/xtelepatch/README.md

 ## Description

 XTelepatch is a patch for Telegram messenger.
 It's purpose is to adjust some features for better user experience.
-Currently available features:
+Currently available features are listed below.

--: no self-destruction timer in secret chats
+1. No self-destruction timer in secret chats.
----: you can download media from secret chats
+1. 1.
+You can download media from secret chats.
----: when you set the timer, it is always 10 seconds
+1. 2.
+When you set the timer, it is always set to 10 seconds.

 Feature suggestions are always accepted.